Useful information for patients and interested parties

 Pacing is a strategy to deal with fatigue or stress intolerance (an explanation of these symptoms is given in the answer to the question “Which symptoms can arise in Long COVID?”).
 It is frequently recommended for COVID long haulers and has already been use for a long time for Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS).
 Pacing is handling your own strengths sparingly.
 In this, the long haulers should learn to carefully listen to their own body and organise their strengths properly.
 This includes, for example, recognising and adhering to your own stress limits.

-The goal of pacing is that the so-called “Crashes” occur more infrequently and have a less severe progression.
-In a “Crash”, the symptoms already aggravate after mild physical or mental exertion.
 Pacing should support long haulers in organising their activities and energy reserves.
-It helps in better organising your own strengths.
-Long haulers should learn to listen to their own body and to accurately estimate personal capacity.
-A diary can be helpful here to observe your own behaviour and to be able to better estimate its consequences over time.
+A diary can help to observe their own behaviour and to be able to better estimate the consequences over time.
 Thus, long haulers can proactively plan their activities including regular breaks.
 It can also be helpful to incorporate specific relaxation exercises.
-Among other things, a step count can be useful to measure as to with how much exercise does the long haulers feel well or sick.
-Then you can determine the limit for exercise.
+Among other things, a step count can be useful for affected persons to measure as to with how much exercise they feel well or bad.
+Then they can determine the limit for exercise.
 In addition, there are other methods to avoid overexertion.
 For example, long haulers can measure their heartbeats at rest and under stress.
+The use of mobile apps or fitness wristbands for this purpose can be helpful.

 With the help of the Doctor search of the National Association of Statutory Health Insurance Physicians (KBV) you can find doctors of all specialities in your area.
 The search is also available in the app “116117.app”.
 Affected people can also check the website of their health insurance company.
 Most health insurance companies now offer guidance to help with the search.